If you are the owner of a business, there are two issues to consider about your role.

 When you delegate functions, you are managing people at a higher level of capability.
 This frees you up to work at the highest level of your capabilities.

-High performing entrepreneurs are focused on what they want their business to become in the next five to ten years.
-To work at the highest level of their capabilities, they delegate functions like marketing that have a one to three year time horizon.
+High performing entrepreneurs focus on what they want their business to become in the next 5 to 10 years.
+To work at the highest level, they delegate functions like marketing that have a 1 to 3 year time horizon.

-They may choose to manage managers who are responsible for functions within their business, or outsource these functions and manage external resources.
+They may choose to manage managers responsible for functions within their business.
+They may choose to outsource these functions and manage external resources.